corrode/corrode.github.io/content/blog/list-comprehensions/index.md

     .collect();

 // Alternatively, collect into a set
-// This works because `collect` can collect into any type that implements
+// It works because `collect` can collect into any type that implements
 // `FromIterator` and `HashSet` does let tolkien_books: HashSet<_> = books
     .iter()